...

 • Call blocking: Use call-blocking features on your phone to filter out suspicious numbers.

-• Check caller ID: Be wary of unfamiliar numbers and avoid trusting caller ID alone, as it can be spoofed.
+• Check Caller ID: Be wary of unfamiliar numbers and avoid trusting caller ID alone, as it can be spoofed.

 Preventative Measures